Taraclia: 19th century

+The settlement of Taraclia was founded in 1813, although they have been settling there much earlier.
+It is believed the city derives its name from a Nogai-Tatar village named "Tarak" meaning ridge or comb, located south of the present day city or from a local Tatar clan named "Tarakly".
 The first settlers arrived at Taraclia during the Russo-Turkish war of 1806–1812.
 In 1821 it has settled a large group, which was originally located in the nearby village Aluatu.
-After the Russo-Turkish war of 1828–1829 a large proportion of Bulgarian immigrants settled in Bessarabia and specially in Taraclia, about 49 families have settled in the city.
-The last wave of migration happened in 1854, when 241 people settled there.
+Following the Russo-Turkish War (1828–1829), a large wave of Bulgarian refugees from the Ottoman Empire, specifically northeastern Bulgaria, settled the area, corresponding to Tatars who were expelled from the area of Budjak.
+Initially the then village was founded by 49 families, with the latter wave of refugees bringing in an additional 241 people.
 Having the rights of colonists, they built houses and churches and had children, taking advantage of several decades of privileges granted to them by the Tsarist Russian government.
+By 1816 the settlement had a population of 1,312.